-To alleviate these challenges, hospitals need a centralized Vendor Neutral Archive (VNA) as part of an integrated governance network for capturing, securing, managing, and analyzing all IoMT data streams to meet regulatory data retention requirements, security and access control, cost control, and to aid in AI-assisted critical insights and diagnosis.
+To alleviate these challenges, hospitals need a centralized Vendor Neutral Archive (VNA) as part of an integrated governance network for capturing, securing, analyzing, and managing all Internet of Medical Things data streams to meet regulatory data retention requirements, security and access control, cost control, and to aid in AI-assisted critical insights and diagnosis.
 The unobstructed use of IoT across all areas in a hospital (because of common formats and consolidated data storage) can significantly contribute to increased accuracy in patient diagnosis and treatment, without increasing costs.

 IoT devices have become a primary target of cyber-criminals as a way into corporate networks.
 But what about the security of the actual data generated by IoT devices.?
 In 2019, IDC estimated that by 2025, IoT devices are expected to create 79.4 zettabytes of data.
 Corporate IoT data will contain a great deal of sensitive information that companies would rather not leave the enterprise.
 A large percentage of this data will contain data from video surveillance operations, but additional data types will include data from personnel tracking, security operations, and manufacturing operations.